Spurs vs. Lakers Player Props Betting Odds

-Victor Wembanyama is one of the players with prop bets available when the Los Angeles Lakers and the San Antonio Spurs play at Frost Bank Center on Wednesday (with opening tip at 8:00 PM ET).
+The Los Angeles Lakers visit the San Antonio Spurs at Frost Bank Center on Friday (tip at 7:30 PM ET).
+Those looking to place a player prop bet can find odds on Victor Wembanyama and others in this matchup.

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!